No description

 dotfiles

-My personal dotfiles and configurations, generated from templates with Mako!
+My personal dotfiles and configurations, generated from Jinja2 templates.

 Contents

 • install.py - The script that generates and installs the templates.
-(Requires Mako)
+(Requires the virtual environment specified using Pipenv)

 • install - Updates submodules and runs pipenv run install.py "$@".